titouansimonnet/XRD_Proportion_Inference/README.md

 # Deep neural network method for mineral phases quantification using XRD patterns

 ## Abstract
-We propose a method to quantify the mineral phases of a material sample using the X-Ray diffraction patterns.
+[1] We propose a method to quantify the mineral phases of a material sample using the X-Ray diffraction patterns.
 This is a two steps method.
 1. We first train a Neural Network (NN) using synthetic data.
 1. Then, recovering the trained NN we are able to test the method with 32 experimental data.

 ![Abstract](./Figures/Abstract.svg)

+[2] We propose new work based on vision transformers that improves these results on the analysis of XRD patterns.

 ## Prerequisites